niwee-productions/docs/versioned_docs/version-3.0.0/cli/commands/install.md

 nwi install [options]
 ```

-`nwi install` will perform an Ionic build, which compiles web assets and prepares them for deployment.
+`nwi install` will perform an NiWee build, which compiles web assets and prepares them for deployment.

 ### Options